karllhughes/personal-blog-5/_posts/2018-07-07-api-development.md

 When you offer access to your API to the public, it's usually a good idea to prevent people from using it too much or too quickly.
 Rate limiting can prevent users from abusing your API, scraping all your data, or simply crashing your app because they're making so many requests.

 ### Logging/Analytics
 When your API returns an error to a user, you might want to know about it.
 Logging can be added to capture every request and response or just the ones that failed.
-Logging or analytics can also help you track how much your API is being used, especially when you're dealing with lots of third party users.
+Logging or analytics can also help you track how much your API is being used, especially when you're dealing with lots of third-party users.

 ### Side Effects
 What if you want to trigger alerts, link multiple API requests together, or kick off background tasks with your API?
 These events are referred to as "side effects" meaning that they might not be contained in the primary request and response, but are still important actions when designing your API.
-Usually this level of customization has to be custom-coded, but there are ways to manage side effects without writing code.
+Usually, this level of customization has to be custom-coded, but there are ways to manage side effects without writing code.

 ### Scalability
 "Scalability" is a term that developers use to refer to the ability of your API to grow or shrink depending on the needs of your team or customers.
 For example, a scalable API can handle 100 users today and 10,000 users tomorrow without throwing lots of errors.
 Ideally, a good, scalable API will cost less when it's not in use, but that level of scalability is tough to reach without a developer.

 ### Speed
-500 milliseconds (1/2 a second) may not sound like much time, but for computers this is an eternity.
-While there's no single answer to the question, "How fast should your API be?" many successful APIs respond within 100 milliseconds.
+500 milliseconds (1/2 a second) may not sound like much time, but for computers, this is an eternity.
+While there's no single answer to the question, "[How fast should your API be?](https://dev.to/karllhughes/building-a-response-timer-to-benchmark-api-performance-3k6k)" many successful APIs respond within 100 milliseconds.
 This can depend greatly on who your users are and what they're using your API for.
 Real-time stock market price APIs need to be much faster than most consumer web applications.

 ![Can your API handle the real world?](https://i.imgur.com/U0j7OTh.png)